Thunder Rosa: Debut and signing (2020–2022)

-AEW Women's Championship reign (2022)
+AEW Women's World Champion and injury (2022–2023)

 On March 6, 2022, at Revolution Rosa faced Britt Baker for the AEW Women's World Championship however due to Baker, Jamie Hayter and Rebel distracting the referee and cheating this resulted in Rosa losing.
 On March 16 special edition episode of Dynamite being St. Patrick's Day Slam, Rosa won her first AEW Women's World Championship after she defeated Baker in a Steel Cage match in her adoptive hometown of San Antonio, Texas.
 On April 16, Rosa defended her championship against Nyla Rose in the main event of AEW Battle of The Belts ll which Rosa won.
 On May 29 at Double or Nothing Rosa defended her championship against Serena Deeb and won.
 On June 8 on Dynamite Rosa successfully defended her championship against Maria Shafir.
 At AEW x NJPW: Forbidden Door, Rosa successfully defended her championship against Toni Storm.
 On July 27 at Fight For The Fallen Rosa defended her championship against Miyu Yamashita which Yamashita earned a shot at after she defeated Thunder Rosa in TJPW.
 On August 5 at AEW Battle Of The Belts III, Rosa defeated Jamie Hayter to retain championship.
-On August 24 at Dynamite, Rosa revealed she can't defend her championship due to injury, which then lead to allegations claiming the injury was fake which Rosa denied.
+On August 24 at Dynamite, Rosa revealed she could not defend her championship due to a back injury, which then lead to allegations claiming the injury was fake which Rosa denied.
 Initially the company kept Rosa's championship reign intact in her absence while moving forward with an interim champion.
 This decision was rescinded three months later, as it was announced on the November 23 episode of Dynamite that Rosa had relinquished her championship not only presently, but retroactively as well, with both Toni Storm and Jamie Hayter having their interim title reigns recognized as fully lineal runs with the Women's World Championship.